-The TPU S220 has a galvanic IRIG-B interface, prepared to receive a demodulated signal of the format IRIG-B 00x, x=0 to 7.
-It can be used to synchronize the device, with 1 ms accuracy.
+The TPU L500 has a fibre optics IRIG-B interface, prepared to receive a demodulated signal of the format IRIG-B 00x, x=0 to 7.
+It can be used to synchronize all digital signals and internal state transitions of the device with 1 ms accuracy.
+It is also required to synchronize the sampling of the analogue signals by GPS signal with up to 1 μs accuracy.
 This option requires a dedicated network infrastructure for time synchronization.
 Synchronism messages are received with a fixed period of one second, together with a PPS signal that ensures the adequate time accuracy.